enthought/mayavi/docs/source/mayavi/mayavi_objects.rst

 ``actor``		The TVTK actor of the modules, in other words
 			the object displayed in the scene.
-This is where you will the properties such as scaling, or
+This is where you will have the properties such as scaling, or
 			GL material properties.

 ``components``		a list of various reusable components that are used